bmilcs/odin-javascript-final-project/src/README.md

   - [x] ie: /userFavorites/{comedianId}/userIds: [];
   - [x] If a new special by a favorite comedian is released:
   - [x] Add a db entry users/{id}/notifications: []
-  - [ ] Display on the frontend when user logins in / first page render

 For email notifications:

 - [ ] Setup another database collection for email notifications OR store the info in RAM to execute after fetching all specials
   - [ ] /notifications/pending/user-email: { specials: [] }

+### Segment Favorites & Subscriptions

+- [ ] Clearly divide functionality between favorites/subscriptions

 ### **Authentication**